Want to know what’s the right pot size for your ZZ plant?

 It depends on the size of the plant.

-If the plant is relatively small, it can do well in the small-sized pot too.
+If the plant is relatively small, it can do well in a small-sized pot too.

 Also, the good thing about this plant is it won’t grow too fast after you bring it home from a garden center or nursery.